Minorities and ethnic groups

 Organisational variations and alternative structures in primary education

-Waldorf schools, which are rooted in anthroposophy, exist in all of Austria's provinces as alternative schools.
+Waldorf schools, rooted in anthroposophy, exist in all of Austria's provinces as alternative schools.

-Other alternative schools are run according to the principles of Freinet, Rebecca Wild and others.
+Other alternative schools operate according to the principles of Freinet, Rebecca Wild and others.

 Less common variations

-Austrian pupils may undergo general compulsory education at public schools or at schools enjoying public-law status, but also in a private school not enjoying public-law status, or they may be taught at home, if private tuition is at least equivalent to that offered at a corresponding school.
+Austrian pupils may undergo general compulsory education at public schools or at schools enjoying public-law status.
+Alternatively they can attend a private school not enjoying public-law status, or they may be taught at home, if private tuition is at least equivalent to that offered at a corresponding school.

-The board of education must be notified of private tuition arrangements before the beginning of the school year.
+The board of education must be notified of private tuition arrangements within one week after the end of the previous year of instruction.

-Children being taught privately must take exams at the end of the school year to demonstrate that they have attained the educational goals of the school they would have to attend otherwise, failing which private tuition will be disallowed in the following school year, and the child will have to finish compulsory education at school.
+Children being taught privately must take exams at the end of the school year to demonstrate that they have attained the educational goals of the school they would have to attend otherwise.
+If they fail this exam, private tuition will be disallowed in the following school year, and the child will have to finish compulsory education at school.

-There are a number of private, foreign-language schools, some of which enjoy public-law status.
+There are several private, foreign-language schools in Austria, some of which enjoy public-law status.

 - English is the language of instruction in the following three schools: